-As the EU strives to solve the current challenges related to the supply of raw materials, for example by innovating within industrial operations policy instruments and environmental management, extra care must be taken to not create new challenges especially related to social sustainability for local communities.
-To secure the raw materials needed for the green and digital transition, mining operations within the EU will have to expand their production, recycling factories will have to be built, and the way we use and reuse products will have to change.
+As the EU strives to solve the current challenges related to the supply of RM, for example by innovating within industrial operations policy instruments and environmental management, extra care must be taken to not create new challenges, especially related to social sustainability for local communities.
+To secure the RM needed for the green and digital transition, mining operations within the EU will have to expand their production, recycling factories will have to be built, and the way we use and reuse products will have to change.
 All these activities will impact local communities and even the public.

-There are several challenges related to social sustainability when planning the green and digital transition linked to the raw materials sector.
-Due to the pressing need to accelerate the transition, and consequently produce more raw materials at a faster pace to propel the technology implementation needed, additional risks to human rights violations and the lack of environmental protection arise.
-Many of these risks are identified and outlined in position papers produced by an alliance of over 40 civil society organisations prior to the decision on the CRM Act, in 2023 (EEB, 2023).
-As stated through the statistics of the Business & Human Rights Resource Centre (BHRRC, 2023), mining is a high-risk sector for human rights violations, emphasizing the need to develop tools and methods that prevent further issues.
-Important aspects for the SRIA and the partnership in this context are, for example, increased public participation, communication and transparency, impact assessment, data collection, monitoring and remediation.
+There are several challenges related to social sustainability when planning the green and digital transition linked to the RM sector.
+Due to the pressing need to accelerate the transition, and consequently produce more RM at a faster pace to propel the technology implementation needed, additional risks to human rights violations and the lack of environmental protection arise.
+Many of these risks are identified and outlined in position papers produced by an alliance of over 40 civil society organisations prior to the decision on the CRM Act, in 202343.

+Building a common understanding of the challenges related to raw materials will create a good foundation to increase the social sustainability of projects.
+As stated through the statistics of the Business & Human Rights Resource Centre 44, mining is a high-risk sector for human rights violations, emphasizing the need to develop tools and methods that prevent further issues.
+Important aspects for the SRIA and the Partnership in this context are, for example, increased public participation, communication and transparency, impact assessment, data collection, monitoring and remediation.

 Increased mining activities, developing stronger recycling systems and adopting new ways to reuse and keep operational products for as long as possible enhancing circular economy will impact both local communities and the public.
-Building awareness, acceptance and trust towards the transition can be accomplished through the Partnerships funded projects and the consortium, stakeholders and other actors working together, communicating results and impacts in an easily accessible, transparent and adaptable language tailored to the target groups outside of the RM R&I community.
+Building awareness, acceptance and trust towards the transition can be accomplished through the Partnership-funded projects and the consortium, stakeholders and other actors working together, communicating results and impacts in an easily accessible, transparent and adaptable language tailored to the target groups outside of the RM R&I community.

 Awareness in particular will be important for every initiative within the Partnership to target.
-While there has been a great deal of attention paid to raw materials and how to access them might jeopardize the green transition as of late, the EU is still losing ground compared to other continents/countries in regard to securing a resilient and strong supply of raw materials.
-Building a common understanding of the challenges related to raw materials will create a good foundation to increase the social sustainability of projects.
+While there has been a great deal of attention paid to RM and how to access them might jeopardize the green transition as of late, the EU is still losing ground compared to other continents/countries in regard to securing a resilient and strong supply of RM.
+Building a common understanding of the challenges related to RM will create a good foundation to increase the social sustainability of projects.

 Strengthening social sustainability is of key importance.
-The Partnership aims to build a strong foundation for actors within the R&I community, including public and private sectors as well as civil society members to come together and work towards common goals for a sustainable raw materials sector.
+The Partnership aims to build a strong foundation for actors within the R&I community, including public and private sectors as well as civil society members to come together and work towards common goals for a sustainable and just RM sector.
 Key objectives within this pillar aim to:

-- " Include the entire stakeholder system taking a quadruple-helix approach, in which actors within industry, academia, government and civil society all influence the Partnership and contribute to its impact goals. - " Increase the awareness of raw material issues in society by working on public outreach and stakeholder engagement. - " Increase efforts in social innovation and in technical R&I to engage with and create more positive impacts on society.
+Include the entire stakeholder system taking a quadruple-helix approach, in which actors within industry, academia, government and civil society all influence the Partnership and contribute to its impact goals.

+- Increase the awareness of raw material issues in society by working on public outreach and stakeholder engagement for a just transition. - " Increase efforts in social innovation as well as technical R&I to engage with and create more positive impacts on society.

-3.3 Complimentary Actions and Initiatives
+3.3Complimentary Actions and Initiatives